 Even though Git is a command line tool, in this tutorial I’m simplifying things a bit as we are going to use a graphic interface.
 You can look for the best user interface client from GUI Clients section on the official site.
 You can also go without an interface and live with the command line, though I discourage taking this route if you never worked with a VCS before.

-Let's configure our user, this is the only operation we will be doing on the command line, it has to be done only once.
-The standard is to insert your real name and e-mail here, but be advised that these informations will be visible to everyone with access to your repositories.
+Let’s configure our user, this is the only operation we will be doing on the command line, it has to be done only once.
+The standard is to insert your real name and e-mail here, but be advised that this information will be visible to everyone with access to your repositories.
 They will be embedded in every commit you publish.

 My explanations from now on will refer to the interface of SourceTree (which requires a free Atlassian account), but the concepts should be valid everywhere.
 Even though SourceTree is designed to work with BitBucket, it works fine with other Git hosting services as well.
 I suggest installing a user interface client before proceeding any further.